What Is Whiskey Distilled From

 The length of time that a whiskey is aged in barrels will also affect its flavor profile.
 Generally speaking, whiskeys aged for longer periods will have more complex flavors than those aged for shorter periods.
 Aged whiskeys tend to be richer and more full-bodied with notes of oak, vanilla, caramel and spice.

-See also What Is Distilled Water Brands
+See also How Do I Get Distilled Water

 Once a whiskey has been aged in barrels, it can then be bottled and continue to age over time until it reaches maturity.
 This bottle-aging process can take several years or even decades depending on how long the distiller wants to age it before releasing to consumers.
 Bottle-aged whiskeys tend to be smoother and have more complex flavors than those aged only in barrels.
 They may also have notes of leather or tobacco due to their extended aging time.